sedwards2009/extraterm/docs/extensions_typescript.md

 # Using TypeScript in Extensions

 This guide explains how to write Extraterm extensions using [TypeScript](https://www.typescriptlang.org/).
-Extraterm itself and the core extensions which ship as part of Extratern, are written using TypeScript.
-As such the Extraterm extension API has complete type definitions.
+Extraterm itself and its core extensions are written using TypeScript.
+As such, the Extraterm extension API has complete type definitions.

-## Adding the Extraterm extension type definitions
+## Installing Extraterm's extension API and type definitions

-Extraterm's type definitions for the extension API are available on [npmjs.com](https://www.npmjs.com/package/@extraterm/extraterm-extension-api).
+The extension API type definitions are available on [npmjs.com](https://www.npmjs.com/package/@extraterm/extraterm-extension-api).
 They can be added to your project using either `npm` or `yarn`:

 ```
 npm install @extraterm/extraterm-extension-api --save-dev